ApogeeCorp/hiro/api/README.md

-# The API
+# The Hiro API

-The API is comprised of these components
+The Hiro API is comprised of these components

 - `api/swagger.yaml` The OpenAPI 2.0 API definition document.
-- `api/types` The generated API models shared by all components.
-- `api/server` The REST API server that implements the spec operations.
-- `pkg/client` The REST API client that implements a go library for accessing the API from other projects.
+- `api/swagger-gen.yaml` Swagger generation configuration.
+- `api/spec` The embedded api spec generated using the Makefile: `make api-gen`

 ## API Generation

-Generating the API types is handled by the `Makefile` which executes `hack/generate-swagger-api.sh` via the `quay.io/goswagger/swagger:latest` Docker container for [goswagger](https://goswagger.io/).
-The generation script relies on `api/swagger-gen.yaml` to handle some minor customizationa of the code building.
+The Atomic Open API 2.0 Spec is embedded into the server for simpler integration.
+The models and associated structs managed manually due to the generated types being too complex.
+If new types or adjustments are necessary, both the `swagger.yaml` and appropriate models in `pkg/hiro` must be updated.

 After making changes to `api/swagger.yaml` you need to run the following in the workspace root: